Technigo/project-music-releases/README.md

 # Music Releases
 By Maria Bergman and Nazanin Adampira

-We are building a Ner Releases music site.
+We are building a New Releases music site.

 ## The problem